couchbase/query/docs/n1ql-dml.md

 ## TRUNCATE

-TRUNCATE deletes all the documents in a bucket.
+TRUNCATE deletes all the documents in a keyspace.
 It cannot be rolled back, and it cannot be called within or participate in transactions.

 *truncate:*